gostnort/q_and_a_generator/SECURE_SETUP.md

 - Netlify will automatically redeploy with the new environment variable
 - The API key will be securely available to your application

-## Option 2: User Prompt (Fallback)
+## Option 2: Environment Variables Only (Secure)
-If the environment variable is not set, the app will prompt users to enter their API key when needed.
+The app now only accepts API keys through environment variables.
+No user prompts or manual input allowed for security.

 ## Option 3: Local Development
 For local development, you can: